--a completely new and different way of approaching God and doing what you need to do to receive eternal life.
+A completely new and different way of approaching God and doing what you need to do to receive eternal life!

 Matthew 5:1: "But seeing the multitudes, He went up into the mountain; and when He sat down, His disciples came to Him.
-And He opened His mouth and taught them, saying, 'Blessed are the poor in spirit, for theirs is the Kingdom of Heaven....
-[It's not going to be the proudful.
+And He opened His mouth and taught them, saying, 'Blessed are the poor in spirit, for theirs is the Kingdom of Heaven'" (vs 1-3).

+It's not going to be the prideful.
 It's not going to be those who are high and mighty.
 It's not going to be those who think they're important.
-But your 'poor in spirit'-that means you're not self exalted; you're looking to God!] ...Blessed are those who mourn, for they shall be comforted.
-Blessed are the meek, for they shall inherit the earth!
-Not just be part of a physical kingdom on earth in one location-but to 'inherit the earth.'
+But your 'poor in spirit'; that means you're not self exalted; you're looking to God!

+Verse 4: "Blessed are those who mourn, for they shall be comforted.
+Blessed are the meek, for they shall inherit the earth" (vs 4-5).